Lovsan/chatterbox/README.md

 - **Deployment**: Host the application on a VPS using Docker and Nginx.

 ## Known Bugs
-- The users' panel does not update in real time when a message is received from someone other than the current chat participant.
+- The users panel (in "Chat" tab) does not update in real time when a message is received from someone other than the current chat participant.

 ## License